 Having gutter guards does not exclude you from cleaning your gutters at least twice a year.
 Regardless of how well these guards prevent debris from accessing your gutters, some of them will still find their way through.
-Inspect the guard once a while to ensure it is in order.
+Inspect the guard once in a while to ensure that proper gutter protection is in order.

 For a detailed description of how to clean your gutters and install your new gutter guards, check out this video from Lowe’s: